 Recent OECD data indicates that Italy has by far the highest level of non-performing loans and advances among eurozone countries – standing at €179 billion at the end of the 3rd quarter in 2017.
 The next on the list is France at €132 billion.
 It is little wonder that many banking stocks have been weak.

-In these circumstances it is hardly surprising that the “populist” and euro-sceptic movement has gained a powerful voice.
+In these circumstances it is hardly surprising that the “populist” and euro-sceptic movement in Italy has gained a powerful voice.
 The Italian economic performance has been bleak with a capital “B”.
 Faced with no prospect (within the constraints of the eurozone) of turning to the printing presses, benefiting from currency flexibility or employing significant fiscal and monetary

 initiatives the siren call of an “exit” becomes seductive.